surifirstpin/biplus_documentation/version.1/Reports.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/f7de77576b380d0f00383c9e9212b895f66d1544/images/pivot_result.png)

+## Hide missing data

+To hide the missing data after applying pivot to a report

 ## Pin or Remove Pin

 **15.** To freeze the column field values while scrolling the data to right or left, click on **Pin** in field drop down provided and to release the same click on **Remove Pin.**